fatemeh2002t/stochastic-processes-modeling/README.md

 # stochastic-processes-modeling
-This repository contains implementations of fundamental stochastic process models developed as part of a graduate-level Stochastic Processes course.
+This repository contains implementations of fundamental stochastic process models developed as part of a Stochastic Processes course.

 The project includes: